 If you have any difficulties with getting started with Zoom, please email firstname.lastname@example.org.
 Unfortunately, it is unlikely that we will be able to help you on Sunday, but we will aim to contact you in the week and ensure you are set up for the following Sunday.

 What is the best way to contact THCC?

-Like many people, we are working from home and over the coming weeks we don’t know who will or won’t be available to help.
+Like many people, we are working from home.
 To be sure to reach us, please contact us in one these two ways:

 Call the office phone number (020 7515 7471) and leave a message.
 We can listen to our messages remotely and will aim to do so every day or two.